gooblicraft/ITCS102-GR1-PROJECT/README.md

 // Tested by Rafael & endozo 4:15 comment "Hello world!"

 # 05/08/2025
-- fix minimal bugs
+- fix minimal visual bugs
-- added function in log in
 - added restriction in age
+- added function in log in that is connected to the excel file

-// Tested by Garcia, 12:21 comment "sakit mo sa ulo log in"
+// Tested by Garcia, 12:23 comment "sakit mo sa ulo log in"